su1hang2/lessmoist/README.md

 `lessmoist.sty` is _not_ required in order to have hot-reloading enabled.

-Warning: these instructions are in beta; I might have completely forgot to mention some vital step.
+Warning: these instructions are in beta; I might have completely forgotten to mention some vital step.
 Create an issue or shoot me a note if that happens.

 Make sure you have [latexmk](https://www.ctan.org/pkg/latexmk/?lang=en) installed. latexmk auto-builds your LaTeX for you whenever you touch any of your source documents.